Abhijay-kemkar/Abhijay-kemkar.github.io/projects.md

 ## Experience
 ---

-### **Next Utterance Prediction and Conversation Disentanglement; SER; API Gateway | NTU, Singapore**
+### **Machine Learning for Structural Health Monitoring | CRIS Central Electronics Engineering Research Institute**

-*August 2019 - Present*
+*August 2020 - Present*

-I am working as a research intern at the **Multimedia and Interactive Computing Lab** under [Prof. Chng Eng-Siong](https://www.ntu.edu.sg/home/aseschng/).
-I am working on transformer based architectures (starting with BERT and modifying it, such as adding utterance level transformer layers) for next sentence prediction and conversation disentanglement (dstc [7](http://workshop.colips.org/dstc7/)/[8](https://sites.google.com/dstc.community/dstc8)).
-I also developed an API Gateway that acts as a common interface for modules already developed by fellow researchers, such as SUD and summarization.
-I further developed a basic CNN based model for emotion recognition from speech ([RAVDESS](https://zenodo.org/record/1188976#.Xfz4G9YzbRY) dataset) as a contribution to the API Gateway.
+I am working as a research intern at **CEERI, Pilani** under [Prof. Solomon Raju](https://www.ceeri.res.in/profiles/kota-solomon-raju/).
+I am working on analyze Machine Learning algorithms for smart sensors like acoustic, strain gauges, and image processing and their use in the advancement of [Structural Health Monitoring](https://en.wikipedia.org/wiki/Structural_health_monitoring).
+I also developed the model curvature and matrix curvature analysis of these mothords using Machine Learning..
+I further Implemented 2nd order ODE to find an alternative to NDT via the use of python in the Linear Regression Model.

 ---

-### **Query AutoCompletion for Unseen Prefixes | Universität Hamburg, Hamburg**
+### **Autonomous UAV Based Human Detection System for Search and Rescue  | Thynklogy, Silicon Valley, California**

-*May 2019 - July 2019*
+*May 2020 - Present*

-I worked at [Language Technology Lab](https://www.inf.uni-hamburg.de/en/inst/ab/lt/home.html) under [Prof. Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html), under the [DAAD-WISE](https://www.daad.de/deutschland/stipendium/datenbank/en/21148-scholarship-database/?daad=1&detail=50015295&origin=4&page=1&q=wise&status=1&subjectGrps=) scholarship programme.
-I worked on a hybrid charcter+word level neural language model for generating completed queries for unseen prefixes.
-I experimented with the recently developed contextualized word embeddings such as BERT, Flair, ELMo as well as a combination of Fasttext and sent2vec, to capture the context of the query and provide better suggestions.
-I also used beam search for the query generation task and LambdaMART for re-ranking the suggestions.
-The model was able to beat the previous state-of-the-art by an increase of 2.2% in the MRR score on the AOL search log dataset.
+I worked remotely under [Hanna Hans](https://www.linkedin.com/in/hanna-hans-360a8718a/).
+I Designed and Developed an Independent project which aims to develop a path planning algorithm that maximises the rate of detecting humans in an urban search operation.
+I experimented with the recently developed path planning algorithms such as APF, voxblox as well as a ESDF maps, to autonomously find a route, avoiding all obstracles in a 3D environment.
+I also used Computer Vision and Image Processing techniques and a Convolutional Neural Network trained to scan and identify the structure of humans via a primary camera installed on the drone.

 ---